Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Statistical Procedures for Complex-Valued and Rotary Signals

 which converges to the AIC for large sample sizes.
-The correction uses $2N$ (rather than $N$ as would be done for real-valued time series) as there are $2N$ degrees of freedom in a length $N$ complex-valued time series.
-In the case of semi-parametric estimation, equation~\eqref{eq:AICC} should not be used, as the sample-size correction needs to take account of degrees of freedom in the data not used in the estimation.
-We instead replace $N$ by $N_\Omega$ in equation~\eqref{eq:AICC}, which is the number of Fourier frequencies used in the frequency range $\Omega$.
+The correction uses $2N$ (rather than $N$ as would be done for real-valued signals), as there are $2N$ degrees of freedom in a length $N$ complex-valued signal.
+In the case of semi-parametric estimation as discussed in Section~\ref{semipm},~\eqref{eq:AICC} should not be used in this exact form, as the sample-size correction needs to take account of degrees of freedom in the data not used in the estimation.
+We instead replace $N$ by $|\Omega_S|$ in~\eqref{eq:AICC}, which is the number of Fourier frequencies in $\Omega_S$ in~\eqref{whittle_rotary2}.

-When a tapered spectral estimate is used in Whittle likelihood estimation, then the degrees of freedom are further reduced by the correlation induced in neighbouring Fourier frequencies by the taper.
+When a tapered spectral estimate is used in the Whittle likelihood, then the degrees of freedom are further reduced by the correlation induced in neighboring Fourier frequencies by the taper~\cite{percival1993spectral}.
 This loss of resolution is also known as narrowband blurring, in contrast to the broadband blurring which is attributed to the leakage of the Fej\'er kernel in the periodogram for example.
-Without tapering, nominally each Fourier coefficient, spaced $1/(N\Delta)$ apart, are uncorrelated; however, with tapering, coefficients spaced $c/(N\Delta)$ are approximately uncorrelated, where $c>1$ is some constant reflecting the implicit bandwidth of frequency-domain smoothing.
-We must then further reduce $N_\Omega$ by a factor of $c$ in the AICC, which can be computed by Fourier transforming the taper onto a fine grid and then finding the frequency width where the transformed sequence is only correlated below some threshold (such as 0.05).
+Without tapering, nominally each pair of Fourier coefficients, spaced $1/(N\Delta)$ apart, are uncorrelated; however, with tapering, coefficients spaced $\gamma/(N\Delta)$ apart are approximately uncorrelated, where $\gamma>1$ is some constant reflecting the implicit bandwidth of frequency-domain smoothing.
+We must then further reduce $N$ (or $|\Omega_S|$ for semi-parametric estimation) by a factor of $\gamma$ in the AICC, which can be computed by Fourier transforming the taper onto a fine grid and then finding the frequency width where the transformed sequence is only correlated below some specified threshold.